Functional Brunn-Minkowski Inequalities Induced by Polarity: Pr ekopa-Leindler type theorems

 In particular, if $\kappa>0$ then $\kappa$-concavity means that $f^{\kappa}$ is concave whereas if $\kappa<0$ then $\kappa$-concavity means that $f^{\kappa}$ is convex.
 When $\kappa = 0$ we call $\kappa$-concavity {\em log-concavity}.

 In \cite{Borell}, Borell proved the following classical result connecting the concavity of a measure with the concavity of its density function: \begin{thm}[Borell] Let $\mu$ be an absolutely continuous measure on $\R^n$ with density $f$, and $n$-dimensional support set.
-Then $\measure$ is $\kappa$-concave if and only if $f$ is $\kappa_n$-concave, where
+Assume that $\kappa_f\in [-\frac{1}{n},\infty],\,\kappa_\mu\in [-\infty, \frac{1}{n}]$ satisfy